-(Formerly known as: Speech Communication 090AB)
+(Formerly known as: Speech Communication 090AB & COMM 090AB)

-This course focuses on more advanced American communication skills valuable for interpersonal and academic success, such as interpersonal, intercultural and group discussion skills, classroom interactions, presentations, job interviewing, etc. Designed for non-native speakers of English who have completed Communication Studies 020 or 050 and who want to improve their communication skills prior to enrolling in transfer level communication courses.
+This course focuses on more advanced American communication skills valuable for interpersonal and academic success, such as interpersonal, intercultural and group discussion skills, classroom interactions, presentations, job interviewing, etc. Designed for non-native speakers of English who have completed Communication Studies G020 or G050and who want to improve their communication skills prior to enrolling in transfer level communication courses.
+This course may be taken 2 times.
 Lecture.
-Optional credit/no credit or grade.
+Optional pass/ no pass or grade.
 Not transferable, not degree applicable.

-COMMUNICATION STUDIES 091 - 5.0 Units Communication for Health Care Professions
+COMMUNICATION STUDIES G091 - 5 Units Communication for Health Care Professions

-(Same as: ESL 091, NURSG 091)
+(Same as: ESL G091, NURSG G091)

-Advisories: ESL 053 or Placement of ESL 063
+Advisories: ESL G053 or Placement of ESL G063

 This is listening and speaking course designed for health care students and professionals in all health fields with intermediate English language proficiency.
 The course develops all language skills but emphasizes listening and speaking on themes such as career options and requirements in health care, patient-centered communication techniques, interaction patterns among health co-workers, and effectiveness in culturally diverse health care contexts in the U.S. Lecture & lab.
-Credit/no credit only.
+Pass/no pass only.
+Not transferable, not degree applicable.